Spencer-Sch/Calendar-App/README.md

 Day 4
 * Added trash can icon to use as a 'delete event' button to each created event element.
 * started work on 'delete event' functionality.

+Day 5
+* Worked on potential solutions to issue with 'delete event' functionallity.
+Needs more work.